Canyon Lake, California: Animal Control

+Private Security

+All gates are staffed 24 hours a day by a community patrol contracted by US Security Associates.
+Access is granted to outsiders by sponsorship from a property owner or renter who calls in their guests to a 24-hour answer line.

 Transportation

 Canyon Lake is located approximately 3 mi east of Interstate 15 and 5 mi west of Interstate 215.
 Railroad Canyon Road is the main public road in Canyon Lake, providing direct access to the neighboring cities of Lake Elsinore and Menifee.
 Goetz Road connects the eastern portion of Canyon Lake to the community of Quail Valley and the city of Perris.

 In popular culture

 In 2006, the community was the subject of United Gates of America, a BBC television documentary directed by Alex Cooke, featuring journalist Charlie LeDuff.
 He lived in the community for a month to explore why people wanted to live behind gates and fences, and what effect it had on the residents.
 LeDuff also explored the issues of immigration from Mexico and Central America, and highlighted the issues of segregation and racism that exist in the United States.
 The film was the subject of some controversy within the community, but received positive reviews in the UK and other parts of the US.